wagtail/rfcs/text/071-responsive-images-support.md

 </div>
 ```

-This is a representative example of how variables output is used currently, however this type of pattern shouldn’t be encouraged as it prevents images from being lazy-loaded with the native `loading="lazy"` attribute, and doesn’t offer a simple way to add alternative text for screen reader users, and when the image fails to load.
+This is a representative example of how variables output is used currently, however this type of pattern shouldn’t be encouraged as it prevents images from being lazy-loaded with the native `loading="lazy"` attribute, and doesn’t offer a simple way to add alternative text for screen reader users and when the image fails to load.

 ### Programmatic retrieval of renditions

 The existing [`get_rendition_or_not_found` shortcut](https://github.com/wagtail/wagtail/blob/main/wagtail/images/shortcuts.py#L4) would be kept as-is, with a new `get_renditions_or_not_found` added to retrieve multiple renditions at once.

+### Shared Willow image instance for generation

+Since renditions are generated sequentially for a given item, this allows us to reuse the Willow image instance between renditions.
+This will greatly reduce the IO and memory cost of generating renditions (linear with the number of source images, rather than output renditions).

+This optimisation feels simple enough to apply at the same time as other proposed changes.

 ## Opinionated implementation choices